-Based on a true story and interviews conducted before filming, Tom Prior and Peeter Rebane’s screenplay opens on a Soviet Air Force base in 1977.
-The Cold War not only in full swing but gathering pace as the global nuclear arms race builds.
-Here, we meet Private Sergey (Tom Prior), a young man counting down the days to his release from military service.
-His love of photography and literature jarring with the toxic world of control and oppression surrounding him.
-However, when Roman (Oleg Zagorodnii) arrives on the base; a daring, confident fighter pilot.
-Sergey finds himself both excited yet fearful of his growing feelings.
-Roman actively welcoming him into his apartment while sharing his love of photography and art.
+Based on a true story and interviews conducted before filming, Tom Prior and Peeter Rebane’s screenplay opens on a Soviet Air Force base in Estonia in 1977.
+The Cold War is in full swing as we meet Private Sergey (Tom Prior), a young man counting down the days to his release from military service, his love of photography and literature at odds with the toxic world of control and oppression surrounding him.
+However, when a daring and confident fighter pilot arrives on the base named Roman (Oleg Zagorodnii), Sergey finds himself both excited and fearful of his growing attraction, his confusion cemented by Roman’s interest in him and his love of photography and art.

-Driven by a deep feeling of belonging in Roman’s company, Sergey slowly spends more time in his presence.
-And when Roman allows their relationship to move beyond pure friendship, love is born.
-Their clandestine meetings burning with passion and risk as both men skirt the possibility of prison and social ostracism.
-Their precarious position only further deepened when rumours begin to circulate about Roman and a possible male lover.
-Meanwhile, at the centre of Sergey and Roman’s hidden love sits Luisa (Diana Pozharskaya), secretary to the base Commander.
-A woman who loves Sergey dearly but struggles to identify his feelings, remaining a close friend.
+Driven by a deep feeling of belonging in Roman’s company, Sergey slowly spends more time in his presence, but love is born when Roman allows their relationship to move beyond pure friendship.
+Their clandestine meetings burn with passion and risk as both men skirt the possibility of prison – the precarious position of their newfound love further heightened by rumours on the base.
+Meanwhile, at the centre of Sergey and Roman’s hidden love sits Luisa (Diana Pozharskaya), secretary to the base Commander, who loves Sergey dearly but struggles to identify his feelings, remaining a close friend.

-When Sergey leaves the base to pursue an acting career in Moscow, he leaves his heart with Roman.
-His new life of passion, artistic freedom and friendship, lacking the one person he truly desires.
-However, for Roman, his life on base requires him to protect himself and his career.
-And it is not long before Sergey learns of Roman’s intention to marry Luisa.
-In turn, creating a love triangle full of risk, potential pain and conflict.
-What follows is a sweeping story of hidden love, with Sergey attempting to navigate his desire for Roman, his love for Luisa, and his new life free from the base’s regimental restrictions.
+When Sergey leaves the base to pursue an acting career in Moscow, he leaves his heart with Roman; his new life of passion, artistic freedom and friendship is void of the one person he truly desires.
+Meanwhile, for Roman, his life on base requires him to protect himself and his career, and as a result, he opts to marry Luisa.
+A sweeping story of hidden love follows, with Sergey attempting to navigate his desire for Roman, his care for Luisa, and his new life free from the base’s regimental restrictions.